 (e) Perform such other duties relating to Personnel matters as may be prescribed by the Council not inconsistent with the provisions of this Charter.

-SECTION 910.
-BOARD OF LIBRARY TRUSTEES: ESTABLISHED: POWERS AND DUTIES.
+SECTION 910LIBRARY COMMISSION: ESTABLISHED: POWERS AND DUTIES.

-There shall be a Board of Library Trustees consisting of seven (7) members which shall have the power and duty to:
+There shall be a Library Commission consisting of seven (7) members which shall have the power and duty to:

-(a) Have charge of the administration of City libraries and make and enforce such by-laws, rules and regulations as may be necessary therefore;
+(a) Act in an advisory capacity to the City Council and City Manager in all matters pertaining to City libraries and make and enforce such by-laws, rules and regulations as may be necessary therefore;

-(b) Designate its own secretary;

-(c) Consider the annual budget for library purposes during the process of its preparation and make recommendations with respect thereto to the Council and the City Manager;
+(b) Consider the annual budget for library purposes during the process of its preparation and make recommendations with respect thereto to the Council and the City Manager;

-(d) Purchase and acquire books, journals, maps, publications and other supplies peculiar to the needs of the library, subject, however, to the limitations of the budget for such purposes.
+(c) Recommend and set policy for acquisition of books, journals, maps, publications and other supplies peculiar to the needs of the library, subject, however, to the limitations of the budget for such purposes.
 The expenditure and disbursement of funds for such purchases shall be made and approved as elsewhere in the Charter provided;

-(e) Accept money, personal property or real estate donated to the City for library purposes, subject to the approval of the Council;
+(d) Accept money, personal property or real estate donated to the City for library purposes, subject to the approval of the Council and City Manager;

-(f) Contract with schools, county or other governmental agencies to render or receive library services or facilities, subject to the approval of the Council; and
+(e) Contract with schools, county or other governmental agencies to render or receive library services or facilities, subject to the approval of the Council; and

-(g) Perform such other duties relating to library matters as may be prescribed by the Council not inconsistent with the provisions of this Charter.
+(f) Perform such other duties relating to library matters as may be prescribed by the Council not inconsistent with the provisions of this Charter.

 SECTION 911.
 PARKS AND RECREATION COMMISSION: ESTABLISHED.